kuba1909/linux-csgo-server-blocker/README.md

 Try running the script as root.

+> I want to unblock all servers.

+The script does not provide a functionality for deletion *yet*.
+You can delete the rules by hand as of now, they have comments prefixed with `lcsb - `

+> I want to unblock a specific server/region.

+See the answer above.

 > Why another one?

 Well, I don't even know if the other ones are working currently.
 I feel like I need to learn Python and I thought that would be a nice little project.